jhu-data-services/data-visualization-resources/README.md

 - [Awesome Shiny Extensions](https://github.com/nanxstats/awesome-shiny-extensions) - A curated list of R pacakges that offer extended UI or server components for Shiny, allowing for enhanced functionality and aesthetics over base Shiny apps.

+- [shinyapps.io](https://www.shinyapps.io/) - Share your Shiny applications online.
+Up to five apps can be shared publicly using a free account.
 <a name="r-packages"/>

 # Packages